sanchitsgupta/sanchitsgupta/README.md

 ## 📣 **How about a programming quote before you go?**

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“I see little commercial potential for the Internet for at least ten years.”— Bill Gates, 1994   ❞</i>
+<i>❝“Two years from now, spam will be solved.”— Bill Gates, 2004   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->

 <!-- TODOs: GitHub stats [when they get good ;)] -->